sharadrathod/angular.js_spring_boot_.with_Dockerfile/README.md

   ```sh
   select * from tbl_workers;
   ```
+  ## backend

   - go into backend directory
   - there is one file backend/application.properties
   - add there <endpoint of db>
   - user_name and password of mysql database
+  ## frontend

+  - cd into frontend
+  - edit worker.service.tf
+  - add public ip of instance and port we exposed 8085